luiul/retoure-m/README.md

 npm install --D nodemon @handlebars/allow-prototype-access express-handlebars handlebars
 ```

-Finally, run the following command in the shell:
+Finally, run the following command in the shell to start the server and open localhost:5000 in the browser:

 ```zsh
 npm run dev